MicrosoftDocs/azure-management-docs/articles/azure-arc/servers/scenario-migrate-to-azure.md

 With the Azure CLI, use the [az connectedmachine extension list](/cli/azure/connectedmachine/extension#az-connectedmachine-extension-list) command with the `--machine-name` and `--resource-group` parameters.
 By default, the output of Azure CLI commands is in JSON (JavaScript Object Notation).
 To change the default output to a list or table, for example, use [az configure --output](/cli/azure/reference-index).
 You can also add `--output` to any command for a one time change in output format.

 After identifying which VM extensions are deployed, you can remove them using the [Azure portal](manage-vm-extensions-portal.md), using the [Azure PowerShell](manage-vm-extensions-powershell.md), or using the [Azure CLI](manage-vm-extensions-cli.md).
-If the Log Analytics VM extension or Dependency agent VM extension was deployed using Azure Policy and the [VM insights initiative](/azure/azure-monitor/vm/vminsights-enable-policy), it is necessary to [create an exclusion](/azure/governance/policy/tutorials/create-and-manage#remove-a-non-compliant-or-denied-resource-from-the-scope-with-an-exclusion) to prevent re-evaluation and deployment of the extensions on the Azure Arc-enabled server before the migration is complete.
+If the Log Analytics VM extension or Dependency agent VM extension was deployed using Azure Policy and the [VM insights initiative](/azure/azure-monitor/vm/vminsights-enable-policy), it's necessary to [create an exclusion](/azure/governance/policy/tutorials/create-and-manage#remove-a-non-compliant-or-denied-resource-from-the-scope-with-an-exclusion) to prevent re-evaluation and deployment of the extensions on the Azure Arc-enabled server before the migration is complete.

 ## Step 2: Review access rights